javajon/katacoda-solver/README.md

 ./gradlew build -Dquarkus.package.type=native -Dquarkus.native.container-build=true -Dquarkus.native.native-image-xmx=8g
 ```

-If the quarkusBuild fails with an exit code 137 out of memory message, the error message suggests increasing the xmx heap size.
+If the `quarkusBuild` fails with an exit code 137 out of memory message, the error message suggests increasing the xmx heap size.
 Others indicate this is a problem with your local docker engine.
 Consider a [purge](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes) of your docker engine caches `docker purge system --all` followed with a full host reboot.

 With either of the above, you can then execute your native executable with:

 ```shell script
 ./build/solver-[version]-runner
 ```
-This binary, rename to `solver`, may be used by a Challenge.
+This binary, renamed to `solver`, may be used by a Challenge.

-## Running Solver
+## Developing and Debugging the Solver project code

-As an author, the recommended way to install _Solver_ into your O'Reilly Challenge is covered in the documentation at [Challenges Solver Utility(https://www.katacoda.community/challenges/challenges-solver.html).

 If you are a developer or tester of the _Solver_ utility below are some techniques to run it locally or copy it to a Challenge without the GitOps process.